Archive for the 'auditions' Category

 Took me a good ten minutes to get my new boots on.
 But HAD to wear those also.

-The reason it bothered me that they were running late, was that I was running late.
+The reason it bothered me that they were running late, was because I was running late.
+After I skipped so many steps to get there on time, it irks.

 In general I have a forty-five minute rule.
-I’ll wait forty-five minutes and then I’m outta there.
-Makes me feel good about myself.
+I’ll wait forty-five minutes, and then I’m outta there.
+But, the holy sweater is working my nerves now that THEY are running late.

-But when they bring me in, I am, of course, ALL SMILES.
+When they bring me in, I am, of course, ALL SMILES.
 Bravely rising above my FBSAD.

 The Urgent Email

-The text messages I got my phone telling me to read them were marked URGENT.
+The messages I got were marked URGENT.

 I have changed the name of the director to protect the innocent.
 (Or is it guilty?)

 Hello, everyone!
-My name is Joe ____________ and I am the Director/Writer/Co-Producer of this little venture.
+My name is Joe and I am the Director/Writer/Co-Producer of this little venture.
 I have been trying to obtain a space for auditions at NYU for the coming week, but since classes don’t begin until the following week, it’s taking longer than I expected to get requests and approvals through the system.
 I would like to have auditions on Thursday and Friday in the afternoon; should that work out, I will send a message with schedules by Tuesday at the latest.
 I know that is kind of short notice to prepare something, but the facilities are closed next weekend and I have a very packed class schedule.
-I wanted to have auditions early so as to avoid having them on the weekend, but once classes start my only free day is Tuesday, so if they don’t happen this week, the following Tuesday will be the earliest possible date.
+I wanted to have auditions early so as to avoid having them on the weekend, but once classes start, my only free day is Tuesday, so if they don’t happen this week, the following Tuesday will be the earliest possible date.

 As for what you should prepare for the audition, bring whatever material will help you give your best performance in the audition.